googlesamples/vulkan-basic-samples/README.md

 - Google+ Community: https://plus.google.com/communities/<...>
 - Stack Overflow: http://stackoverflow.com/questions/tagged/<...>

-If you've found an error in this project, please file an issue: https://github.com/googlesamples/<...>/issues
+If you've found an error in this sample, please file an issue: https://github.com/googlesamples/<...>/issues

 Patches are encouraged, and may be submitted by forking this project and